ocean-tracking-network/node-manager-training/_episodes/14_movers_notebooks.md

 - `mission metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
 ---

-Here is the Issue checklist in the OTN Gitlab `Moving Platforms` template, for reference:
+Here is the issue checklist in the OTN Gitlab `Moving Platforms` template, for reference:

 ~~~
 Moving platform